Office of the Comptroller of the Currency

 4 See ASC Paragraphs 805-30-55-3 through 55-5, Special Considerations in Applying the Acquisition Method to Combinations of Mutual Entities.

-5 Frequently asked questions and answers related to FDIC loss-sharing agreements may be accessed at: http://www.fdic.gov/bank/individual/failed/lossshare/index.html (opens new window).
+5 Frequently asked questions and answers related to FDIC loss-sharing agreements may be accessed at: (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 6 An FDIC loss-sharing agreement may also affect the risk-based capital treatment for the guaranteed portion of the covered assets.
 Risk-weighted asset treatment for covered assets is more fully described in Appendix B.